HALL OF FAME

 This CD features three of Artt's latest compositions.
 A pure bop tune entitled "18th and Vine," which pays honor to Kansas City's historic jazz district.
 Melody and lyrics by Artt and the harmonic chord changes were written by Chris Clarke.
-Artt also pays tribute to the wives of two jazz immortals, Carol, widow of Chet Baker, and Nenette, widow of Bill Evans.
+Artt also pays tribute to the former wife of Bill Evans, Nenette.
 The jazz waltz, "Nenette," was co-written by son-in-law Ken Barry and his wife (Artt's daughter) Kathy Frank-Barry, and Lisa L. Frank.
-The poignant ballad, "Carol Ann," was composed by Artt and trumpeter Graham Bruce.

 Waltz for Sharon Stone, Released in 1998, a jazz ensemble, MJA Records label